 I jumped out of the white and yellow Piper.
 There were planes taxiing the runway, girls with sundresses and aviators approaching the hangar, and grease stained mechanics working on the aircraft.

-I looked up into the endless blue highway and saw a glint of distant airplane.
+I looked up into the endless blue highway and saw a glint of a distant airplane.

 Try it Out!

-Like most lessons, under the direction of a FAA-licensed instructor I learned to taxi, take off, fly the plane for a while, and assist with the landing.
+Like most lessons, under the direction of an FAA-licensed instructor, I learned to taxi, take off, fly the plane for a while, and assist with the landing.

 LetsGoFlying’s flight directory searchable database matches users with all the nearest airports within a 25-100 mile radius to their hometown.

 LetsGoFlying.org is sponsored by the nonprofit Aircraft Owners and Pilots Association (AOPA).
 The organization works with flight schools across the country to offer introductory flights starting around $99.

 The website lists more than 3,500 flight schools nationwide and provides information for beginner pilots.
 Most flight schools offer introductory flights for up to 50 percent off the typical lesson price.
 These days there is a serious need for more pilots, every airline is scrambling to keep staffed with retirements and not as many students learning to fly.

 Those who are interested in attaining their private pilot’s license can expect to spend up to $10,000.
 Certified pilots can rent a plane for as little as $65 an hour (engine time) including fuel.